mcpcpc/kirc/documentation.md

 ## Color Scheme Definition

 Applying a new color scheme is easy!
-One of the quickest ways is to use an application, such as [kfc](https://github.com/mcpcpc/kfc), to apply pre-made color palettes.
+One of the quickest ways is to use an application, such as kfc, to apply pre-made color palettes.
 Alternatively, you can manually apply escape sequences to change the default terminal colors.

-*   Example using `kfc`
+An example using `kfc`:

 ```shell
 kfc -s gruvbox
 ```

-*   Example using ANSI escape sequences
+An example using ANSI escape sequences:

 ```shell
 printf -e "\033]4;<color_number>;#<hex_color_code>"